Join the fastest-growing Food community on Pinterest

 13 Best Holiday Cookies You’ll Absolutely Love This Season

-I still remember the first time I tried one of my favorite Holiday Cookie Recipes since it was a snowy December afternoon and the kids wanted to help so we made a mess with flour everywhere and some cookies came out too crisp while others were too soft yet when we decorated them with frosting and sprinkles no one cared about the imperfections and I realized that holiday cookies are about memories laughter and love not perfect shapes.
+I still remember the first time I tried one of my favorite holiday cookie recipes.
+It was a snowy December afternoon and the kids wanted to help, so we made a mess with flour everywhere.
+Some cookies came out too crisp while others were too soft, yet when we decorated them with frosting and sprinkles, no one cared about the imperfections.
+I realized then that holiday cookies are about memories, laughter, and love—not perfect shapes.

-When I serve Holiday Cookie Recipes I like pairing them with other festive treats that make the dessert table sparkle such as fudge or brownies or truffles or peppermint bark or hot cocoa or even slices of fruitcake and sometimes I add a mug of warm milk or spiced tea on the side so every combination makes the holiday cookies even more magical and turns an ordinary moment into something truly sweet.
+When I serve holiday cookie recipes, I like pairing them with other festive treats that make the dessert table sparkle, such as fudge or brownies, truffles, peppermint bark, hot cocoa, or even slices of fruitcake.
+Sometimes, I add a mug of warm milk or spiced tea on the side so every combination makes the holiday cookies even more magical and turns an ordinary moment into something truly sweet.

 13. Classic Gingerbread Cookies

-These classic gingerbread cookies are a must-try for the holiday season because they bring warmth and joy and they are easy to make with family and friends and they are perfect for decorating and sharing as gifts and they are one of the best holiday cookies you can enjoy with a cup of hot cocoa or tea.
+These classic gingerbread cookies are a must-try for the holiday season because they bring warmth and joy.
+They are easy to make with family and friends, making them perfect for decorating and sharing as gifts.
+They are truly one of the best holiday cookies you can enjoy with a cup of hot cocoa or tea.

 Ingredients